DrJonYearsley/OPRAM/julia/README.md

 This directory contains the Julia version of the degree day models

-The primary file to run the model is GDD_model_parrallel.jl
+The primary file to run the model is OPRAM_main_program.jl

-Other files:

 Filename  | Description